arcticfly/gtj-webapp/README.md

 ## Running the app

+1. Create a new `.env` file based on the `.env.example` provided and insert your own OpenAI token.
-1. Install poetry on your machine if you haven't already.
+2. Install poetry on your machine if you haven't already.
-2. Run `poetry install` in the root directory to install all python packages this project depends on.
+3. Run `poetry install` in the root directory to install all python packages this project depends on.
-3. Run `poetry run streamlit run ./webapp/webapp.py` and you should be good to go!
+4. Run `poetry run streamlit run ./webapp/webapp.py` and you should be good to go!

 ## Example